VytskaLT/ChestFiller/README.md

 ```
 I recommend you call that when your plugin is enabled.
 ## Installation
 I don't have a public maven repository, so I recommend to just copy the class to your own project.
-You'll also need the lombok dependency, so install it if you don't have it already.
+You'll also need the lombok dependency, so install it if you didn't have it already.